-These two types can be visualized as you want.
+These two Databases can be visualized as you want.
 From the start, you have several views: Insights and Idea Bank tables, Top Requests board, Ideas by State Kanban, and Ideas Breakdown.

 Here is how you can use this template, step by step 🚶♂️

 Add new Insight to the Insights table.
 For each Insight, you have an insight description, state, and so on.
 The most interesting part here is references.
 See where this insight was captured — from email, call, interview, etc. Use a backreference to quickly jump to the email/call/interview to read it and understand the context better.